Symbol-LLM: Towards Foundational Symbol-centric Interface For Large Language Models: Conclusion

 \section{Conclusion}

-This work proposes to enhance the LLM capability in symbol-centric tasks while preserving the performances on general tasks, leading to balanced symbol and NL interfaces.
+This work pioneeringly proposes to enhance the LLM capability in symbol-centric tasks while preserving the performances on general tasks, leading to balanced symbol and NL interfaces.
 To address the challenges of capturing symbol interrelations and maintaining a balance in general abilities, we tackle the problem from both data and framework perspectives.
 Data-wise, we include a collection of 34 text-to-symbol tasks to systematically explore underlying symbol relations.
-Framework-wise, we implement SFT in a two-stage manner to reduce catastrophic forgetting.
-Extensive experiments across both symbolic and general tasks demonstrate Symbol-LLM's superiority in harmonizing symbol- and NL-centric capabilities.
+Framework-wise, we implement SFT in a novel two-stage manner to mitigate catastrophic forgetting.
+Extensive experiments across three task settings (i.e., symbolic tasks, general tasks, and symbol+delegation tasks) demonstrate Symbol-LLM's superiority in harmonizing symbol- and NL-centric capabilities.
 Moreover, all models and resources will be made public to facilitate a broader range of research.